 Under NAFTA, Canadian and Mexican citizens may temporarily enter the U.S. to engage in business activities with a TN visa.
 For Canadian citizens, the type of employment an individual is seeking must be listed on the NAFTA approved professions list.
 Mexican citizens must have pre-arranged employment situations in certain approved professions.

-It is important to note that the visa types listed above are only a few examples of the total number of employment visas that are available for foreign nationals.
-Also, processing times for work visas vary depending on a number of factors.
-When an individual gains entry to the U.S. on a work visa, it is important to make sure that the person follows certain conditions to stay in compliance with work visa requirements.
+It is important to note that the visa types listed above are only a few examples of the total number of employment visas available for foreign nationals.
+Processing times for work visas vary depending on a number of factors.
+When an individual gains entry to the U.S. on a work visa, they must be careful to stay in compliance with work visa requirements.